-The Queensland Government introduced a legislative framework in 2009 to encourage greater access to government information.
+The Queensland Government introduced a legislative framework in 2009 to encourage greater access to government information, including that of local government.
 This framework incorporates the Right to Information Act 2009 and the Information Privacy Act 2009.

 The object of the Right to Information Act 2009 is to provide a right to access to information held by the government unless, on balance, it is contrary to the public interest to provide that information.

 The Information Privacy Act 2009 provides a framework for the fair collection and handling of personal information, and access and amendment rights to a person's own personal information.

 More information can be found with the Accessing Information Held By Government brochure.

 Members of the public have a right to request amendment to their personal information on record with Council if they believe this personal information is inaccurate, misleading, out of date or incomplete.
 If you believe Council hold personal information of yours which may be inaccurate, misleading, out of date or incomplete, you should complete the Information Privacy Personal Information Amendment Application Form.

 To access Council's documents, an application can be made under the Right to Information Act 2009 for non-personal information or the Information Privacy Act 2009 for personal information by completing a Right to Information and Information Privacy Access Application.